Combinatorial proof of a permuted basement Macdonald polynomial identity: Combinatorics

 \begin{example} The diagram below depicts an augmented filling $\hsigma\in\naf_{(3,2,2,1,2,3)}^{132645}$, where the permutation $\pi=132645$ is written in one-line notation (so that $\pi(4)=6$ for instance).

 \end{example}

-Recall that the bottom row is row 0.
+Recall that the bottom row, the row below the bolded black line, is row 0.
 The descent set $\Des(\hsigma)$ consists of the two boxes bolded and colored in \textbf{red}, and the ascent set $\Asc(\hsigma)$ consists of the two boxes bolded and colored in \textbf{blue}.
 We find that $\maj(\hsigma)=2$.
 In row 2 we have 8 inversions, and in rows 1 and 0 we have 12 inversions each.
 Between consecutive rows, there are a total of 8 inversions, so $|\Inv(\hsigma)|=40$, which we encourage the reader to verify.
 Then we find that $\inv(\hsigma)=40-6-5=29$, and $\coinv(\hsigma)=32-29=3$.